dashdotdotdashdotdot/MyBlog/content/about.md

 4) Custom research on a specific firm and its peer group
 5) Customized backtesting of trading strategies utilizing _Valuation Space_ metrics

+If you would like to suggest a post or to be including on our mailing list, please email douglas.dwyer@me.com

 ### What am I doing with it?

 I am using the _Valuation Space_ framework to re-evaluate my investment strategy.

 I buy and hold index funds, and I have enjoyed solid returns in the past few decades.
-While index funds will likely continue to be my core strategy, I may also create a portfolio of firms that I think: (1) have a promising future; (2) are run by honest people; and (3) are favorably reasonably price.
+While index funds will likely continue to be my core strategy, I may also create a portfolio of firms that I think: (1) have a promising future; (2) are run by honest people; and (3) are favorably price.
 I am finding _Valuation Space_ to be useful for this purpose.

-In building out _Valuation Space_, I have been surprised by the number of firms whose valuations seem surprisingly rich (see the Post: Ordinary Returns for Extraordinary Performane (2023/08/14)).
+In building out _Valuation Space_, I have been surprised by the number of firms whose valuations seem surprisingly rich (see the Post: Ordinary Returns for Extraordinary Performance (2023/08/14)).
 Through my index funds, I have exposure to such firms.
 I am considering taking small short positions on these firms as a hedge.
 The _Valuation Space_ appears useful at identifying such firms.
 Before pursing such a strategy, however, I want to back test its performance using a large data set with a long history.
 I am in the process of building out this data set.
 I plan to post what I learn from such back tests.

 # Testing the Framework